Founded Semantics and Constraint Semantics of Logic Rules

 We extend the language with a simple type system.
 A type denotes a set of constants.
 Each predicate has a type signature that specifies the type of each argument.
 A program is well-typed if, in each rule or fact, (1) each constant belongs to the type of the argument where the constant occurs, and (2) for each variable, all its occurrences are as arguments with the same type.
 In the semantics, the values of predicate arguments are restricted to the appropriate type.

 Predicates of program $\pgm$ are {\em compatible} if they are in the same SCC in $\dg(\pgm)$ and have the same arity, same type signature, and (if \uncert) same completeness declaration.
 For a set $S$ of compatible predicates of program $\pgm$ with arity $a$ and type signature $T_1,\ldots,T_a$, the {\em predicate-merge transformation} $\merge_S$ transforms $\pgm$ into a program $\merge_S(\pgm)$ in which predicates in $S$ are replaced with a single fresh predicate \co{holds} whose first parameter ranges over $S$, and which has the same completeness declaration as the predicates in $S$.
-Each atom $A$ in a rule or fact of $\pgm$ is replaced with $\mpa_S(A)$, where the function $\mpa_S$ on atoms is defined by: $\mpa_S(P(X_1, \ldots, X_a))$ equals \co{holds}("$P$", $X_1$, \ldots, $X_a$) if $P \in S$ and equals $P(X_1, \ldots, X_a)$ otherwise.
-We extend $\mpa_S$ pointwise to a function on sets of atoms and a function on sets of sets of atoms.
+Each atom $A$ in a rule or fact of $\pgm$ is replaced with $\mpa_S(A)$, where the function $\mpa_S$ on atoms is defined by: $\mpa_S(P(X_1, \ldots, X_a))$ equals \co{holds('$P$', $X_1$, \ldots, $X_a$)} if $P \in S$ and equals $P(X_1, \ldots, X_a)$ otherwise.
+We extend $\mpa_S$ pointwise to a function on sets of atoms, used for properties of founded semantics, and a function on sets of sets of atoms, used for properties of constraint semantics.
 The predicate-merge transformation introduces $S$ as a new type.
 The type signature of \co{holds} is $S, T_1,\ldots, T_a$.

 \begin{mytheorem} Let $S$ be a set of compatible predicates of program $\pgm$.
 Then $\merge_S(\pgm)$ and $\pgm$ have the same founded semantics, in the sense that $\founded(\merge_S(\pgm)) = \mpa_S(\founded(\pgm))$. $\merge_S(\pgm)$ and $\pgm$ also have the same constraint semantics, in the sense that $\constraint(\merge_S(\pgm))$ ${}= \mpa_S(\constraint(\pgm))$. \end{mytheorem}